chatsimple

 4. Competitor analysis: There are companies that implement EPP and employer branding almost perfectly - and can no longer save themselves from applications.
 Companies can search for best practices and take a closer look at competitors.
 What are these companies doing right and how is recruiting structured?

-5. Vision and employer claim: In this step, all findings from the previous points should be taken into account.
+5. Vision and Employer Claim: In this step, all findings from the previous points should be taken into account.
 After the analysis, companies can continue working with positive findings and work out the key points of the EPP.
 This includes corporate culture as well as corporate benefits, finances and other issues that affect the company.

 4. Define measures

-With the preparation of the Employer Value Proposition, a big step has been taken.
+With the preparation of the employer value proposition, a big step has been taken.
 A candidate journey, similar to the customer journey for customers, can be helpful in this regard.
 Companies can list all points of contact and integrate additional channels as needed.
 Examples include: The career page on the website, trade fairs, application portals, advertisements, trial days, onboarding, etc. The existing channels should be critically reviewed.
 The candidate persona can be used for this purpose.
 Where is she staying looking for jobs?
 Which channels does it use and which corporate values and benefits does it address?
 In this step, clear procedures should also be defined for the entire application process so that the entire appearance is consistent and offers positive points of contact.

 5. Measuring and optimising success